aspose-pdf/Aspose.PDF-Documentation/net/basic-operations/opening/_index.md

 ---
-title: Opening PDF document
+title: Open PDF document programmatically
-linktitle: Opening
+linktitle: Open
 type: docs
 weight: 10
 url: /net/open-pdf-document/
 description: Learn how to open a PDF file in C# Aspose.PDF for .NET PDF library.
 aliases:
     - /net/opening-a-pdf-document/
-lastmod: "2020-12-16"
+lastmod: "2020-12-23"
 sitemap:
     changefreq: "weekly"
     priority: 0.7
 ---

-## Opening an existing PDF document
+## Open existing PDF document

 There are several ways to open a document.
 The easiest is to specify a file name.